 - Dispose of used batteries immediately after they stop working.
 Keeping depleted batteries inside a device can lead to unwanted damage.

 - Remove batteries from any device you’re putting into storage and won’t be using for an extended period of time, including remote controls and kids’ toys.

 - Remove all batteries once a device stops working.
 Avoid mixing and matching batteries with different manufacture dates inside a device.

 - Never try to recharge a battery unless it is labeled ‘rechargeable.’
 Also, only recharge batteries on their designated chargers.
 There are different types of rechargeable batteries.
 These batteries are not compatible with all chargers, even if they fit.

 - When traveling with batteries, keep spares in your carry-on.
-If there is an issue with the battery, crew members will be able to address it much faster in the cabin than if you stash the battery in checked luggage.
+If there is an issue with the battery, crew members can address it much faster in the cabin than if you stash the battery in checked luggage.

 How long do batteries last in storage?

-- The quality of new batteries varies depending on who makes them, when they were made and their contents.
+- How long you can store batteries varies depending on battery type, who makes them, and when they were made.
 The lifespan of unused household batteries in their original packaging ranges anywhere from 5 to 20 years in storage.
-See the manufacturer details for more specifics.
+Be sure to check the manufacturer details for more specifics.

 - Several factors impact the shelf life of a car battery.
 On average, a car battery will last about four years under normal conditions.
 Some car batteries may last several years beyond that.